SAP-samples/integrated-business-planning-excel-add-in-templates/README.md

 For more information have a look at [SAP note 1790530](https://launchpad.support.sap.com/#/notes/1790530)

-Prerequisites for the planning view templates is the IBP Add-In for Microsoft Excel.
+A prerequisite for the planning view templates is the IBP Add-In for Microsoft Excel.

 For more information about installing the IBP Add-In for Microsoft Excel have a look at [SAP note 2135948](https://launchpad.support.sap.com/#/notes/2135948)